 Worst of all – evictions, and their residual consequences, are not experienced equally as they threaten, disrupt, and harm communities of color disproportionately across the country.
 A long, continuing, and unaddressed history of racism in U.S. housing policy and practice, has led to a reality where Black women renters face eviction twice as often as white tenants.
 And getting legal assistance for an eviction, particularly for low-income tenants, is often a game of chance.
 It depends heavily on where a tenant resides, whether there is a local legal aid provider and whether the provider has capacity, is taking on new cases at the time, or even handles evictions.
 When it comes to legal representation, on average only 3% of tenants facing eviction are represented, compared to 81% of landlords.

 A right to counsel for tenants is a guarantee in the law that eligible tenants will be provided with an attorney when they face an eviction, or other eligible equivalent proceeding.
 15 cities and 3 states have enacted a right to counsel for tenants since 2017 (most of them, during COVID-19).
 A right to counsel policy is a critical intervention in the eviction crisis because it is demonstrably effective and cost-efficient for jurisdictions.
-It is also a compliment to other tenant protections and broader housing justice reforms.
+It is also a compliment to other tenant protections, and broader housing justice and health justice reforms.

 Effectiveness of Tenant Representation in General: